Midnight Painters

 Arienas

 Hailing from Fife, Scotland, Arienas are an Indie- Rock band oozing energy and passion.
 From their live shows to their releases, they have shown nothing but swagger and pure rock n roll adrenaline.
 With songs carried by powerful guitar riffs and catchy hooks.
-They support Eyes of Home at Sneaky Pete’s in EDINBURGH on 14 November 2025
+They support The Shambles at MacArts in GALASHIELS on 28 March 2026

 Beauty Sleep